jansengsy/socketio-chat-app/README.md

 # socketio-chat-app

-To start the server, run: `npm run sever`
+To start the server run: `npm run sever`